Fizz, Bubble, Pop!

 A citrus chemical reaction science experiment.

-Here is a video of part of our lesson on this science experiment at Kindergarten.
+Here is a video on this science experiment.

 Watch to see how to do this at home.